 The General Assembly passes, some but not all, of the overtures put forth by the anti-Israel “peace” activists.
 People lament the extremism of the anti-Israel folks and sometimes the pro-Israel activists inside the church will get an overture passed that calls on the church to be a genuine force for peace and not to demonize anyone involved in the Arab-Israeli conflict.
 (These overtures are ignored both by the anti-Israel activists and denominational leaders in Louisville who go on attacking Israel between General Assemblies.)

 At the end of the General Assembly, the pro-Israel folks inside the denomination talk about what needs to be done to take the momentum away from the anti-Israel folks inside the PC(USA).

-Sadly, its always the anti-Israel folks who get off the first shot when the cycle begins again with the release of yet another anti-Zionist booklet released in the months before the General Assembly.
-And at about the same time, the texts of divestment overtures targeting Israel are posted on the denominations website.
+Sadly, it’s always the anti-Israel folks who get off the first shot when the cycle begins again with the release of yet another anti-Zionist booklet released in the months before the General Assembly.
+And at about the same time, the texts of divestment overtures targeting Is

 This prompts people inside and outside the denomination to declaim just how tired everyone is of dealing with anti-Zionists in the PC(USA).
 Jewish leaders say the denomination has really done it this time and there is simply no dealing with this church.

 The pro-Israel folks inside the denomination are caught flat-footed, again, by the reports and overtures and declare that this time, something really, really has to change.